ella-irene/Software-Design-Practice/README.md

 # cs-257
-Software design individaul class materials and projects.
+Software design individual class materials and projects.
 Member a part of group H.

 **Created on**: Friday, March 31, 2023